basilisp-lang/basilisp/docs/testing.rst

 ----

-Alternatively, you can follow the more tradiation Clojure project structure by creating a `test` (or similar) directory for your test namespaces:
+Alternatively, you can follow the more traditional Clojure project structure by creating a `test` directory for your test namespaces:

 .. code-block:: text